-A quick view of whether the category is currently active or disabled.
-A disabled category will not be visible in the booking portal.
+A quick view of whether the category is currently active, hidden, or archived.

 Clicking on a category column header will organize the rows for that column into alphabetical or numerical order.
 After clicking, a small arrow will appear in the header cell, as seen above.